Teddy Blueger

-Teodors Bļugers (anglicized as Theodor "Teddy" Blueger; born 15 August 1994) is a Latvian professional ice hockey centre for the Vancouver Canucks of the National Hockey League (NHL).
-He was selected 52nd overall in the 2012 NHL entry draft by the Pittsburgh Penguins, making him the third-highest selected Latvian player in the NHL entry draft, behind Zemgus Girgensons and Sandis Ozoliņš.
+Teodors Bļugers (anglicized as Theodor "Teddy" Blueger; born 15 August 1994) is a Latvian professional ice hockey player who is a centre for the Toronto Maple Leafs of the National Hockey League (NHL).
+He was selected 52nd overall in the 2012 NHL entry draft by the Pittsburgh Penguins, making him the fourth-highest selected Latvian player in the NHL entry draft, behind Zemgus Girgensons, Alberts Šmits and Sandis Ozoliņš.

 Bļugers played for Shattuck-Saint Mary's in Minnesota from 2009 to 2012 before committing to play collegiate ice hockey for Minnesota State.
 While attending Shattuck, he helped them clinch a USA Hockey national U18 title and 2011 Bauer/NIT tournament title.
 After graduating from Shattuck, Bļugers spent four seasons at Minnesota State where he earned All-Tournament Team honors.
 From there, Bļugers played in five seasons with Pittsburgh before he was traded to the Vegas Golden Knights at the 2023 trade deadline.
 Although he only played for part of the playoffs, Bļugers would win the Stanley Cup with the Golden Knights that season, and sign with the Canucks the following off-season.